nus-cs3281/2020/students/hcwong/observations.md

 Hugo's creator and chief maintainer, bep, does a great job responding to new issues and PR fixes.
 All my PRs were reviewed within 3 days.
 This responsiveness enables contributors to contribute more effectively, as they are able to quickly follow up with fixes while the context of the PR is still fresh in their mind.
-However, more importantly, Hugo also has their own forum, where its many users ca ask questions and get fellow Hugo users, or maintainers to help answer it.
+However, more importantly, Hugo also has their own forum, where its many users can ask questions and get fellow Hugo users, or maintainers to help answer it.
 The forum is fairly active and is very friendly and welcoming to newcomers, making it an effective way to integrate new users and developers.
-In fact, Hugo's Github Issue tracker is used primarily for proposing enhancements or formalizig bug reports.
+In fact, Hugo's Github Issue tracker is used primarily for proposing enhancements or formalizing bug reports.
 This also reduces the burden on maintainers and developers, especially since Hugo is not supported by big companies, unlike projects like React.

 2. Great external documentation